-Changes to Hydraulic Services Design Guide 1st Edition April 2014
+Changes to Hydraulic Services Design Guide 1st Edition April 2014 Including amendments 2015, 2018 and 2021

 Chapter One

 Chapter 1 - Introduction

 A New and Exciting Contemporary E-Design Guide on the Fundamentals for Plumbing Services.

 This Hydraulic Services Design Guide has been developed for the Australian and New Zealand Hydraulic design engineers and plumbing contractors responsible for designing plumbing systems for commercial high rise and industrial buildings.